logic-found/Microservice-Architecture-on-Azure-with-ELK-logging/README.md

-This branch consist of Backend Microservices:
-- User Service
-- Notes Service
+This branch consists of Bicep Templates for all the resources used in this architecture and its infrastructure deployment pipeline.